Sleeping Princess

 Difficulty

-Off-camber trail with deep holes and large rocks that may exceed axle height.
+This is an off-camber trail with deep holes and large rocks that may exceed axle height.
 Expect erosion, loose rocks, sand, washes, shelves, and deep mud holes.
-Obstacles and ledges up to 6 feet, and near-vertical grades 12-14 feet tall.
-Potential for deep water crossings with strong currents.
+There are obstacles and ledges up to 6 feet, and near-vertical grades 12-14 feet tall.
+There's potential for deep water crossings with strong currents.
 Caution: Vehicle damage and roll-overs are very possible.

 Status Reports